 Powell released his eponymous debut in 1996, which featured a minor R&B hit with "All I Need" and a wonderful cover of the Enchantment ballads "Gloria" and "It's You That I Need.
 Powell boasted a crystal clear, strong tenor voice, and it was evidence that he could develop into a world class talent.

 Powell reached his biggest fame two years later with 'Bout It and his first and only top 5 hit, the lush ballad, "You" (which had also appeared on his debut disc).
-Even better was the album cut "You Should Know," an acoustic Babyface-like track that was one of the year's best soul songs and which Powell absolutely nailed vocally.
-Unfortunately, these two excellent cuts were surrounded by mediocre material that highlighted the somewhat schizophrenic nature of most of Powell's albums, which tended to be weak overall packages containing odd mixtures of sensitive, almost saccharine ballads, decent midtempos and distractingly raunchy, often poorly written funk tracks.
-Despite its inconsistency, 'Bout It hit the R&B top 20 on the strength of "You."
+Even better was the album cut "You Should Know," an acoustic Babyface-like track on which Powell absolutely shined.
+While the album’s material was somewhat uneven, Powell was clearly a star in the making.

-Powell put it all together in 2001 for JP, far and away his best album and the one boasting the best material and most consistent style: a solid Urban Adult Contemporary slant.
-He again showed himself to be a developing song interpreter, as his haunting cover of Al Hudson's "Something In the Past" became a career moment and a single that deserved much more attention than R&B radio gave it.
-While not perfect, JP gave the impression that Powell was on the verge of a great album.
+Powell put it all together in 2001 for JP, his best album and the one boasting a most consistent style: a solid Urban Adult Contemporary slant.
+He again showed himself to be a developing song interpreter, as his haunting cover of Al Hudson's "Something In the Past" became a career moment.

 By Chris Rizik